The Complete Guide to IFRS 16 Lease Accounting

 Short-Term Leases

-Leases with a term of 12 months or less at commencement (including renewal options you're reasonably certain to exercise).
+Leases with a term of 12 months or less at commencement (including renewal options you're reasonably certain to exercise) and no purchase option.

 Elected by class of underlying asset